On Her Majesty's Secret Service (film): Music

 The soundtrack for On Her Majesty's Secret Service has been called "perhaps the best score of the series."
 It was composed, arranged and conducted by John Barry; it was his sixth successive Bond film.
 Barry opted to use more electronic instruments and a more aggressive sound in the music – "I have to stick my oar in the musical area double strong to make the audience try and forget they don't have Sean ... to be Bondian beyond Bondian."

 Barry felt it would be difficult to compose a theme song containing the title "On Her Majesty's Secret Service" unless it were written operatically, in the style of Gilbert and Sullivan.
 Leslie Bricusse had considered lyrics for the title song but director Peter R. Hunt allowed an instrumental title theme in the tradition of the first two Bond films.
-The theme is built around a lament bass, which establishes the story as a tragedy.
+The theme is built around an Andalusian cadence, which establishes the story as a tragedy.
 Barry's composition was described as "one of the best title cuts, a wordless Moog-driven monster, suitable for skiing at breakneck speed or dancing with equal abandon."

 Barry also composed the love song "We Have All the Time in the World", with lyrics by Burt Bacharach's regular lyricist Hal David, sung by Louis Armstrong.
 It is heard during the Bond–Tracy courtship montage, bridging Draco's birthday party in Portugal and Bond's burglary of the Gebrüder Gumbold law office in Bern, Switzerland.
 Barry recalled Armstrong was very ill, but recorded the song in one take.
 Armstrong did, however, make some further recordings in 1970 and 1971.
 The song was re-released in 1994, achieving the number three position during a 13-week spell in the UK charts.
-The song was reused for a second Bond movie, when it was used as the soundtrack for the closing credits for the 2021 release No Time to Die.
+The song was reused for a second Bond movie, when it was used as the soundtrack for the closing credits for the 2021 film No Time to Die.